Lam Research (NASDAQ:LRCX) Releases Q2 2023 Earnings Guidance

-Lam Research (NASDAQ:LRCX – Get Rating) updated its second quarter 2023 earnings guidance on Thursday.
-The company provided earnings per share guidance of $9.25-$10.75 for the period, compared to the consensus earnings per share estimate of $9.47.
+Lam Research (NASDAQ:LRCX – Get Rating) issued an update on its second quarter 2023 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $9.25-$10.75 for the period, compared to the consensus estimate of $9.47.
 The company issued revenue guidance of $4.80 billion-$5.40 billion, compared to the consensus revenue estimate of $4.91 billion.

 Lam Research (NASDAQ:LRCX – Get Rating) last issued its quarterly earnings data on Wednesday, October 19th.
-The semiconductor company reported $10.42 earnings per share for the quarter, topping the consensus estimate of $9.54 by $0.88.
-The company had revenue of $5.07 billion for the quarter, compared to analysts’ expectations of $4.91 billion.
+The semiconductor company reported $10.42 earnings per share (EPS) for the quarter, beating the consensus estimate of $9.54 by $0.88.
+The firm had revenue of $5.07 billion during the quarter, compared to the consensus estimate of $4.91 billion.
 Lam Research had a return on equity of 74.74% and a net margin of 26.96%.
-The firm’s revenue for the quarter was up 17.9% on a year-over-year basis.
-During the same period in the previous year, the firm posted $8.36 earnings per share.
-On average, analysts expect that Lam Research will post 35.08 earnings per share for the current fiscal year.
+The business’s revenue for the quarter was up 17.9% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $8.36 EPS.
+Sell-side analysts forecast that Lam Research will post 35.08 earnings per share for the current fiscal year.

 Lam Research Increases Dividend

-A number of research firms recently commented on LRCX.
-Bank of America dropped their price target on shares of Lam Research from $460.00 to $405.00 and set a buy rating for the company in a research note on Thursday, October 20th.
-Morgan Stanley cut their target price on Lam Research from $429.00 to $404.00 and set an overweight rating on the stock in a research note on Thursday, October 20th.
-UBS Group raised their price target on Lam Research from $510.00 to $530.00 and gave the stock a buy rating in a research note on Thursday, July 28th.
-Jefferies Financial Group cut their price objective on Lam Research from $535.00 to $525.00 and set a buy rating on the stock in a research report on Thursday, October 20th.
-Finally, Summit Insights upgraded Lam Research from a hold rating to a buy rating in a research report on Thursday, October 20th.
-Ten equities research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
-According to data from MarketBeat.com, Lam Research has an average rating of Moderate Buy and an average target price of $484.86.
+LRCX has been the topic of a number of research reports.
+Citigroup cut their price target on Lam Research from $700.00 to $560.00 and set a buy rating on the stock in a report on Wednesday, October 19th.
+DA Davidson decreased their target price on Lam Research from $400.00 to $375.00 and set a neutral rating on the stock in a research report on Thursday, October 20th.
+Sanford C. Bernstein decreased their target price on Lam Research to $425.00 in a research report on Thursday, October 20th.
+Berenberg Bank reduced their price target on Lam Research from $570.00 to $470.00 and set a buy rating on the stock in a research report on Friday, October 14th.
+Finally, StockNews.com initiated coverage on Lam Research in a research note on Wednesday, October 12th.
+They set a hold rating for the company.
+Ten research analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
+Based on data from MarketBeat, Lam Research has an average rating of Moderate Buy and an average target price of $484.86.

-A number of institutional investors and hedge funds have recently modified their holdings of the company.
-SVB Wealth LLC boosted its holdings in shares of Lam Research by 24.2% in the 2nd quarter.
-SVB Wealth LLC now owns 1,720 shares of the semiconductor company’s stock valued at $733,000 after acquiring an additional 335 shares during the last quarter.
-Avalon Investment & Advisory lifted its holdings in Lam Research by 1.8% in the first quarter.
-Avalon Investment & Advisory now owns 152,242 shares of the semiconductor company’s stock valued at $81,847,000 after acquiring an additional 2,734 shares during the period.
-Linscomb & Williams Inc. grew its stake in shares of Lam Research by 0.8% during the 1st quarter.
-Linscomb & Williams Inc. now owns 21,608 shares of the semiconductor company’s stock worth $11,617,000 after purchasing an additional 166 shares during the period.
-Virtu Financial LLC purchased a new stake in shares of Lam Research during the 1st quarter worth about $2,328,000.
-Finally, Beacon Pointe Advisors LLC grew its position in shares of Lam Research by 38.5% during the 1st quarter.
-Beacon Pointe Advisors LLC now owns 2,066 shares of the semiconductor company’s stock valued at $1,111,000 after acquiring an additional 574 shares during the period.
-Institutional investors and hedge funds own 80.09% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Zions Bancorporation N.A. increased its position in shares of Lam Research by 39.1% during the first quarter.
+Zions Bancorporation N.A. now owns 281 shares of the semiconductor company’s stock valued at $151,000 after buying an additional 79 shares during the period.
+Covestor Ltd increased its position in shares of Lam Research by 51.9% during the first quarter.
+Covestor Ltd now owns 322 shares of the semiconductor company’s stock valued at $173,000 after buying an additional 110 shares during the period.
+Wsfs Capital Management LLC purchased a new stake in Lam Research in the first quarter worth about $234,000.
+Sprott Inc. purchased a new stake in Lam Research in the first quarter worth about $269,000.
+Finally, Interchange Capital Partners LLC purchased a new stake in Lam Research in the first quarter worth about $272,000.
+Hedge funds and other institutional investors own 80.09% of the company’s stock.

 About Lam Research